SimonGiebenhain/MonoNPHM/README.md

 Our tracking alogorithm relies on FLAME tracking as initiliazation.
 Therefore, you will need an account for the [FLAME website](https://flame.is.tue.mpg.de/).

-To clone the necessary repositories and perform minor code adjustments, run
+To clone the necessary repositories for preprocessing and perform minor code adjustments thereof, run
 ```
 bash install_preprocessing_pipeline.sh
 ```